donelli/site_imagine_dragons/README.md

 # Imagine Dragons Site

-developed for the discipline of Web Programming at UCS in 2020-04
+Developed for the discipline of Web Programming at UCS in 2020-04

 ## Tecnologies